 Literally everyone in the Brazilian Portuguese cast has had at least two or three voices.

-Mary Kay Bergman, who did most of the female voices on South Park, died during production of the show's third season, not long after recording her dialogue and the Bigger, Longer & Uncut movie had been completed.
-Eliza Schneider was hired to replace her, starting with the season 3 episodes Bergman hadn't yet recorded for, and she herself was later replaced by April Stewart after season 7 (with Mona Marshall already handling some of the other roles, most notably Sheila Broflovski) when she had troubles with her union/salary.
+Mary Kay Bergman, who did most of the female voices on South Park, committed suicide during production of the show's third season, not long after recording her dialogue and the Bigger, Longer & Uncut movie had been completed.
+Eliza Schneider was hired to replace her, starting with the season 3 episodes Bergman hadn't yet recorded for, and she herself was later replaced by April Stewart after season 7 (with Mona Marshall already handling some of the other roles, most notably Sheila Broflovski) when Schneider ran into salary troubles with her union.

-Some of the minor female classmates (that aren't Wendy or Bebe) have had their voices shift about by episode, depending on April Stewart's availability note Such as her being ill during "Marjorine" and having only recorded her lines for Wendy and the creators utilizing other actresses to cover other roles either due to that or to spread out the cast.
+Some of the minor female classmates (that aren't Wendy or Bebe) have had their voices shift about by episode, depending on April Stewart's availability note such as her being ill during production on the episode "Marjorine" and having only recorded her lines for Wendy and the creators utilizing other actresses to cover other roles either due to that or to spread out the cast.
 In those cases, Mona Marshall, Jessica Makinson, and Paula Holmberg have covered for her.